Book an appointment using SetMore

 We will not go over each of these today, but it is a good idea to read into each of them so you can be aware of how each can impact you both in divorce and retirement.

-To answer this question, we would take a look at whether or not the money was contributed to the retirement account before or after the date you and your spouse became married.
+To answer this question, we will examine whether the money was contributed to the retirement account before or after your marriage date.

-Just as it would with a bank account and income deposited into that account during your marriage, it does not matter if your name appears on the retirement account or who contributed the money.
+Texas law, similar to its approach with bank accounts and income deposited during marriage, does not factor in whose name is on the retirement account or the money’s contributor.

 A lawyer's favorite answer to give anyone when asked a question is: "It depends."
 That response applies to the question I posed in the title of this section.
 We will need to examine the retirement account that is relevant to your case.